 The 55th Sanibel Symposium will be held on February 15th to 20th, 2015

 The Winter Institutes were partitioned into a Preparatory Part, and one or two Advanced Parts.
 The last two weeks of the WI were held on Sanibel Island, just off Ft.
 Myers, Florida in the Gulf of Mexico.
 The Sanibel part concluded with a one week Symposium, which attracted active scientists from around the world for a conference program that can be characterized as the most intense (and exhausting) of any such meetings.
 Typically the scientific sessions ended at midnight and started at eight thirty in the morning.
-A total of about 250 participants came each year to the WI and the Sanibel Symposium.
+About 250 participants came each year to the WI and the Sanibel Symposium.

 It seems fair to say that these activities had a significant impact on chemical physics and physical chemistry in a variety of ways.
 In this context, it is notable that at most institutions throughout the world a theorist in these fields, such as a quantum chemist, was, and often still is, the only person with that specialty on the faculty.
 To meet a colleague with similar interests and scientific expertise often would require significant travel.
 Given the scenario, it is understandable that the yearly WI and Sanibel Symposium were embraced with sustained enthusiasm among these scientists.
-Here was a series of events, concentrated in time and space, which made it possible for senior scientists, postdoctoral associates, and graduate students to meet most of the world's experts in the specialty, to learn about the latest developments, and to disseminate their own work among this group for the cost of one trip to Florida.
+Here was a series of events, concentrated in time and space, which made it possible for senior scientists, postdoctoral associates, and graduate students to meet most of the world's experts in the field, to learn about the latest developments and to disseminate their own work among this group for the cost of a trip to Florida.

-The Winter Institutes have become less frequent.
-In contrast, the Sanibel Symposia have been held in an unbroken string of annual gatherings.
-In 1978 the site of the meeting was changed from Sanibel Island, as a consequence of the sale of the Casa Ybel property for real estate development.
-The new location at Palm Coast (on the east coast of Florida), was quite a bit closer to the UF campus, and the Sheraton Hotel there served as an excellent symposium site until 1985.
+TRANSITION FROM SANIBEL ISLAND: : In 1978 the site of the meeting was changed from Sanibel Island, as a consequence of the sale of the Casa Ybel property for real estate development.
+The new location at Palm Coast, on the Atlantic Ocean on the east coast of Florida, was quite a bit closer to the UF campus, and the Sheraton Hotel there served as an excellent symposium site until 1985.
 That year the meeting was moved a couple of miles further north along highway A1A to the Whitney Marine Biological Laboratories of UF at Marineland, the original oceanarium in the world.
-In 1989 the Sanibel Symposium (the name of the original meeting site has ben permanently attached to this meeting) had outgrown the facilities at Marineland and a new site was found just outside the North gate of St. Augustine, Florida, the oldest European settlement in the United States.
-The Ponce de Leon Resort has housed the meeting since then, except for 1994, when the meeting went to the Marriott at Sawgrass, about seventeen miles north of St. Augustine on the Atlantic coast, and in 2004, to the St. Johns Convention Center.
+In 1989 the Sanibel Symposium (the name of the original meeting site has been permanently attached to this meeting) had outgrown the facilities at Marineland and a new site was found just outside the North gate of St. Augustine, Florida, the oldest European settlement in the United States.
+Except for aberrations the Ponce de Leon Resort housed the meeting until 2004.
+In 1994, the meeting went to the Marriott at Sawgrass, about seventeen miles north of St. Augustine on the Atlantic coast, and in 2004, to the St. Johns Convention Center.

-The Sanibel Symposium attracts about 250-300 scientists every year from over thirty different nations.
+The Sanibel Symposium attracts about ~250 scientists every year from over thirty different nations.
 It has become an integral part of the activities of QTP.